-2. DATA AND FEATURE EXTRACTION
+2 DATA AND FEATURE EXTRACTION

 Our dataset is comprised of samples from 21 different type of PQ disturbances, as given in Table I, generated in accordance with the mathematical definitions given in [9].
 We used those samples as PQ signals accompanied with 20 dB, 30 dB, 40 dB and 50 dB white Gaussian noise.
 Every signal we examined contained 10 cycles, for fundamental frequency of 50 Hz and sampling frequency of 3.2 kHz.
-Accordingly, a signal instance in our dataset contained 640 data samples linked in a time series.
-Note that there were 21000 training and 21000 test signal instances.
+Accordingly, a final instance in our dataset contained 640 samples linked in a time series.
+Upon these instances we preformed automatic extraction of relevant features with the help of tsfresh (Time Series FeatuRe Extraction on basis of Scalable Hypothesis tests) [10].
+The tsfresh library is used to accelerate the process of extracting features by combining 63 time series characterization methods, which resulted in 794 time series features,